wsnewman/davinci_wsn/README.md

 Test: cd to /ros_ws/src/davinci_wsn/davinci_playfiles  and run:
 `rosrun playfile_reader playfile_cartspace testfile2.csp`

+Can move a checkerboard under simulated cameras.
+First, get arms out of the way.
+From same dir as above, run:
+`rosrun playfile_reader playfile_cartspace retract.csp`

+Then:
+`rosrun move_gazebo_model move_calibration_checkerboard`

-This will cause dual arms to move in a Gazebo simulation. demonstrated could know can off block using arms, but self collision checking is not working.
+This will cause dual arms to move in a Gazebo simulation. demonstrated could knock can off block using arms, but self collision checking is not working.
+Also, gripper not able to hold objects.